vertueux/smov/motion/awakening/README.md

 # The Awakening State package

-> **Note**: This doesn't rely on inverse kinematics.
+> **Note**: THIS PACKAGE IS NOT DONE YET.

-This package should allow the robot to wake up.
+This package will allow the robot to wake up.

 ## Run it
 To run the project, you need to copy & paste this commands: